rhblind/rhblind.github.io/content/posts/config.md

 #### Doom Env {#doom-env}

+**UPDATE: 2022-08-16**

+It doesn't seem like this is required anymore, but I'll keep it here as a reference for a little while longer.

-Add some environmental variables to the `doom-env-whitelist`.
+~~Add some environmental variables to the `doom-env-whitelist`.~~ ~~This is required since I like to use `gpg-agent` over `ssh-agent` for key management, authentication and signing operations.~~

 ```emacs-lisp
 (when noninteractive
   (dolist (var '("LANG" "LC_TYPE" "GPG_AGENT_INFO" "SSH_AUTH_SOCK"))
     (add-to-list 'doom-env-whitelist var)))
 ```

-This is required since I like to use `gpg-agent` over `ssh-agent` for key management, authentication and signing operations.

 #### Modules {#modules}